DAZHAdazha/DAZHAdazha/README.md

 ### Hi, DAZHA is here 👋
-🌱 I’m currently learning Yolov5
+🌱 I’m currently learning AWS

-🔭 I’m currently working on my Final Project, an Yolov5 based Flask website.
+🔭 I’m currently working on my internship.

 📫 How to reach me: 758343984@qq.com